Tencent/sluaunreal/README.md

 unit in second, 1,000,000 call to c++ interface from lua, compared reflection and cppbinding, (both reflection and cppbinding support by slua-unreal).

-Test machine, MacOSX, Unreal 4.18 develop building, CPU i7 4GHz, test case can find in TestPerf.lua
+Test on MacOSX, Unreal 4.18 develop building, CPU i7 4GHz, test case can be found in TestPerf.lua

 |                                                              | 蓝图反射方法(Reflection) | CppBinding方法(CppBinding) |
 | ------------------------------------------------------------ | ------------------------ | -------------------------- |